markoxley/mud/readme.md

-# DTORM - Database ORM for Go
+# mud - Database ORM for Go

+_Note: This is a work in progress and is not yet ready for production use._

-DTORM is a versatile and lightweight ORM (Object-Relational Mapping) package for Go that supports multiple database backends including PostgreSQL, MySQL, SQLite, and Microsoft SQL Server.
+mud is a versatile and lightweight ORM (Object-Relational Mapping) package for Go that supports multiple database backends including PostgreSQL, MySQL, SQLite, and Microsoft SQL Server.

 ## Features